 Students are expected to enroll in the term for which they have been admitted.
-At the discretion of the Office of Graduate and Professional Studies and the academic department supervising the degree program, students may defer their initial term of enrollment for no more than one academic year by submitting a written request directly to Office of Graduate and Professional Studies..
-Students will be held accountable under the policies and procedures in effect at the time of their initial enrollment.
-The time to complete the degree will remain in accord with their initial admission date.
+At the discretion of the Graduate School and the academic department supervising the degree program, students may defer their initial term of enrollment for no more than one academic year by submitting a written request, supported by the department/program, directly to Office of Graduate and Professional Studies.
+If deferral is approved, students will be held accountable under the policies and procedures in effect at the time of their enrollment including the time to complete the degree, not the policies and procedures at the time of initial admission.